Jetset Getset - Stronger (Than You Seem)

 Copyright 2013.
 Lovey Music (BMI) All right reserved.

-Jetset Getset is a country music group from Dearborn County, Indiana, made up of mostly teenagers: singers Tori Little, Sadie Loveland and Avery Eliason, Jason Owens (lead guitar), Justen Jette (rhythm guitar), Paul Kelley (bass), Gillian Bowman (drums) and Terry Ranck (keyboard), the only adult who performs with the group on a regular basis.
-Jetset Getset began in 2011, when a former school teacher named Kelli Jette decided to form a singing trio to perform at local fairs and festivals, for fun.
-At first, the group consisted of just three singers who performed to pre-recorded tracks.
+Jetset Getset is a country music group from Dearborn County, Indiana, made up of mostly teenagers: singers Tori Little and Avery Eliason, and musicians Jason Owens (lead guitar), Justen Jette (rhythm guitar), Paul Kelley (bass), Gillian Bowman (drums) and Terry Ranck (keyboard), the only adult who performs with the group on a regular basis.
+Jetset Getset began in 2011, when a former school teacher named Kelli Jette decided to form a singing group to perform at local fairs and festivals, for fun.
+At first, the group consisted of just singers who performed to pre-recorded tracks.
 As their popularity grew, Kelli and the singers decided they wanted to begin doing original songs, so they started looking for musicians to form a band and go on tour.
 Jetset Getset has performed throughout the South, the Midwest and in Southern California.
 Information about Jetset Getset is available at www.JetsetGetset.com.

 “Stronger” was written by singer Avery Eliason's mother, Jennifer Eliason, and her college-aged brother, Trent, to help people who are feeling discouraged.